PharrellWANG/interest_calc/README.rst

 README
 ======

+.. note:: This project bears low value for open source.

 Notice: This project bears low value for open source.

 Using latex to generate the document for repay amount calulation.